+After that, one should recognize, that with portfolio management “One step at a time” is the recipe for success.
+Several levels of PPM maturity are easily identified.
+Knowing where the organization is on this scale allows you to apply a suitable PPM strategy.
+A fitting PPM model, along with the fitting PPM tools, will ensure the fulfillment of your long-term goals and fit your needs.
+Jump too high too soon and the effort will crumble.
 Effective portfolio management is the result of bringing together the bond of the lifecycle and the PPM maturity levels.
-A PPM maturity model practices can cut negative effects of poorly executed projects.
+A PPM maturity model practice can cut the negative effects of poorly executed projects.
 It can also provide a roadmap to scale with the organization as they begin to move to more sophisticated methods of project execution.
-PPM assists an organization to maximize the positive organizational and cultural changes.
-The maturity growth pattern helps sustain adoption and tolerate the new processes and method.
+PPM assists an organization to maximize positive organizational and cultural changes.
+The maturity growth pattern helps sustain the adoption and tolerance of the new processes and methods.

-Levels of PPM Maturity
+Levels of PPM Maturity Model

 The spectrum of how organizations can progress from ad-hoc task management to complete end-to-end portfolio management is divided into five levels.

 - Low PPM Maturity is never a conscious choice of an organization.
 Managing projects and initiatives at a basic level of maturity is usually an organic process, a reflex, a “what works” approach, that quickly becomes inadequate as the organization starts to grow beyond its original parameters.
 When you start gaining the understanding of “how to get things done” – an effective set of processes, tools, and technologies are usually adopted, resulting in improved efficiency.
-Tools usually chosen at this stage of enterprise growth are usually simple and not even so much “easy to use,” as they are familiar.
-For example, Excel spreadsheets are usually used for everything – scheduling, budget management, even time management sometimes.
+Tools frequently chosen at this stage of enterprise growth are often simple and not even so much “easy to use,” as they are familiar.
+For example, Excel spreadsheets are often used for everything – scheduling, budget management, and even time management sometimes.
 That is not the best way to deal with enterprise management, but that is what people just do.
 Of course, other tools can help you with managing “a young” enterprise, with a small team.
-For example – time tracking if task tracking is quite flexible on a small scale with Wrike, Wunderlist and Trello and budgeting is simple with an old-school Peachtree.
-However, the moment your business grows out of the three-person game (the day you hire that forth developer), you’d have to forsake the one tool shop.
+For example – time tracking if task tracking is quite flexible on a small scale with Wrike, Wunderlist, and Trello and budgeting is simple with an old-school Peachtree.
+However, the moment your business grows out of the three-person game (the day you hire that fourth developer), you’d have to forsake the one tool shop.

 - Progressing Level of PPM Program Management is the next phase of growth.
-The need for the higher level of consolidation occurs, as the complexity of business interactions increases.
-At this stage keeping track of the business life cycle “with your own two hands” becomes virtually impossible.
+The need for a higher level of consolidation occurs, as the complexity of business interactions increases.
+At this stage, keeping track of the business life cycle “with your own two hands” becomes virtually impossible.
 This is when the integration of business intelligence metadata comes in handy.
-The idea of intertwining the data streams involved in your portfolio management needs to be threaded within the single structure.
-Stand-alone tools make it difficult, if not impossible to consolidate or “roll-up” data to support the needs of management, the planning and forecasting capacity, business value planning and even basic prioritization of work.
+The idea of intertwining the data streams involved in your portfolio management needs to be threaded within a single structure.
+Stand-alone tools make it difficult, if not impossible, to consolidate or “roll up” data to support the needs of management, the planning, and forecasting capacity, business value planning, and even basic prioritization of work.

 - Emerging Discipline.
-PPM Express, being a lightweight portfolio management tool that suits both the immediate needs of your business and the strategic, more complex needs you will encounter while growing matches the capacities of entities starting with 20 people, to the extent of large companies of hundreds to thousands of employees.
+PPM Express, being a lightweight portfolio management tool that suits both the immediate needs of your business and the strategic, more complex needs you will encounter while growing, matches the capacities of entities starting with 20 people, to the extent of large companies of hundreds to thousands of employees.

 - Effective Integration.
 At this point, you would need a tool that allows consistency.
-The strategy, the methodology and management options for tasks, time-frames, and costs involved in the process.
+The strategy, the methodology, and management options for tasks, time-frames, and costs involved in the process.
 PPM Express is a tool that fits this stage perfectly.

-By matching your current maturity level to the appropriate metrics, you will get an instant roadmap to “what comes next” and come one step closer to ensuring your business success.
+By matching your current maturity level to the appropriate metrics, you will get an instant roadmap to “what comes next” and come one step closer to ensuring your business’s success.
 Technology plays a very important role in your timely maturation model.
 If you “jump” to using large server-level technology tools, you might fall, as a child does, while wearing his parents’ clothes.
 Drastic measures while adopting tools or methodologies in project and portfolio management inevitably fail at implementing stage.